-USDA’s Office of Agricultural Affairs, OAA, in Panama City, reports Panama is an attractive market for exporting U.S. agricultural food products.
-With a population of 4.3 million (2022 CIA World Factbook Estimate) its culturally diverse population, geographical location, and love for American food and culture provide for increasing export opportunities for U.S. high value food and beverage products.
-In 2021, U.S. agricultural and related products exports to Panama reached an estimated $946.3 million, growth of 37% and an all-time record high.
-Panama has an ambitious public infrastructure plan and an expanding services sector that benefits from the country’s emerging role as a regional hub for trade.
+USDA’s Office of Agricultural Affairs, OAA, in Panama City, hereinafter referred to as “Post,” reports that Panama is an attractive market for exporting U.S. agricultural food products.
+Its culturally diverse population, geographical location, and love for American food and culture support export opportunities for U.S. high-value food and beverage products.
+In fiscal year 2022, U.S. agricultural and related products exports to Panama grew 20% to $1.041 billion, as the lifting of COVID-19 restrictions allowed for growth in tourism and in key economic activities such as hotels & restaurants.

 “All of Food Export’s programs were a tremendous help getting us export ready, understanding the challenges that come with international business, and learning how to navigate them.”

 Preference continues to grow towards supermarkets and away from traditional markets.
 Today’s supermarkets can offer reduced consumer prices relative to traditional, family-owned retail.
 Supermarkets exhibit increasing product safety and diversity, and robust e-commerce platforms with delivery.
 Competition is based primarily on price and convenience.

 High growth categories in the forecast include: